sleepdiary/core/src/Standard/README.md

 ### `start_timezone`

-User's timezone at the time referred to by the `start` record
+User's timezone at the time referred to by the `start` record (or `undefined` if unknown).
+Should be a string from the [tz database](https://en.wikipedia.org/wiki/Tz_database).
+The database includes several timezones of the form `Etc/GMT[+-]N` for use when converting from formats that store times as an offset from GMT.

 ### `end`